 The General Framework

 Getting a divorce in Mississippi is not easy.
-Contrary to a very common misconception, a person can’t simply file for divorce and expect to get one just because they want it.
+Contrary to a very common misconception, a person can’t simply file for divorce and expect to get one just because he or she wants it.
 A spouse is not required to give the other spouse a divorce.
 Unfortunately, it’s that simple.

-The Mississippi Code allows divorce in one of two situations: (1) if there is a reason under Mississippi Code Annotated Section 93-5-1 or (2) the spouses agree to divorce.
-The first scenario is known as “fault based”, or “contested” divorce, while the second is commonly referred to as “Irreconcilable Differences”, “I.D.”, or “no-fault” divorce.
-The first step in the legal process, whether in a fault or ID case, is the filing of a Complaint with the proper Chancery Court.
-The 60-day statutory time clock for an ID divorce is triggered when an ID Complaint for Divorce is filed, as discussed in more detail later.
+The Mississippi Code allows divorce if one spouse is guilty of marital fault or if both spouses agree to divorce.
+The first scenario is known as “fault-based”, or “contested” divorce, while the second is commonly referred to as “Irreconcilable Differences”, “I.D.”, or “no-fault” divorce.
+The first step in the legal process, whether in a fault or I.D. case, is the filing of a Complaint with the proper Chancery Court.
+The 60-day statutory time clock for an I.D. divorce is triggered when an I.D.
+Complaint for Divorce is filed, as discussed in more detail later.

-There are twelve “reasons”, or fault-based grounds, for divorce, including adultery, desertion for the space of one year, and habitual cruel and inhuman treatment.
+There are 12 fault grounds for divorce, including adultery, desertion for the space of one year, and habitual cruel and inhuman treatment (including spousal domestic abuse).
 Other fault-based grounds for divorce include: